 Revenues.
 Revenues consist of food and beverage revenues as well as amusement and other revenues.
 Beverage revenues refers to alcoholic beverages.
-For the year ended January 29, 2012, we derived 35.1% of our total revenue from food sales, 15.2% from beverage sales, 48.8% from amusement sales and 0.9% from other sources.
-In fiscal 2010, we derived 35.7% of our total revenue from food sales, 15.6% from beverage sales, 47.7% from amusement sales and 1.0% from other sources.
+For the first quarter of fiscal 2012, we derived 33.3% of our total revenue from food sales, 15.1% from beverage sales, 50.8% from amusement sales and 0.8% from other sources.
+For fiscal 2011, we derived 35.1% of our total revenue from food sales, 15.2% from beverage sales, 48.8% from amusement sales and 0.9% from other sources.
+For fiscal 2010, we derived 35.7% of our total revenue from food sales, 15.6% from beverage sales, 47.7% from amusement sales and 1.0% from other sources.
 Our revenues are primarily influenced by the number of stores in operation and comparable store revenue.
 Comparable store revenue growth reflects the change in year-over-year revenue for the comparable store base and is an important measure of store performance.
 We define the comparable store base to include those stores open for a full 18 months as of the beginning of each fiscal period.
 Percentage changes have been calculated based on an equivalent number of weeks in both the current and comparison periods.
 Comparable store sales growth can be generated by an increase in guest traffic counts or by increases in average dollars spent per guest.

 Cost of Products.
 Cost of products includes the cost of food, beverages and the "Winner's Circle" redemption items.
-For the fiscal year ended January 29, 2012, the cost of food products averaged 24.4% of food revenue and the cost of beverage products averaged 23.5% of beverage revenue.
+For the first quarter of fiscal 2012, the cost of food products averaged 24.9% of food revenue and the cost of beverage products averaged 22.9% of beverage revenue.
+The amusement and other cost of products averaged 13.9% of amusement and other revenues.
+For fiscal 2011, the cost of food products averaged 24.4% of food revenue and the cost of beverage products averaged 23.5% of beverage revenue.
 The amusement and other cost of products averaged 15.4% of amusement and other revenues.
 During fiscal 2010, the cost of food products averaged 23.9% of food revenue and the cost of beverage products averaged 23.6% of beverage revenue.
 The amusement and other cost of products averaged 15.9% of amusement and other revenues.
 The cost of products is driven by product mix and pricing movements from third-party suppliers.
 We continually strive to gain efficiencies in both the acquisition and use of products while maintaining high standards of product quality.